openMetadataInitiative/openMINDS_MATLAB/dev/README.md

 # openMINDS_MATLAB - For Developers

 This folder contains developer's tools for checking and testing code as well as packaging the toolbox as an mltbx file.
+The tools are integrated with GitHub actions but can also be run locally.

 The tools in this folder is inspired by and adapted from the [Climate Data Store Toolbox for MATLAB](https://github.com/mathworks/climatedatastore)